 What Our Roof Inspection Includes

 - Test square Inspection- When your insurance adjuster inspects your roof for hail he will typically draw a 10’ x 10’ square on the north, east, west, and south slopes.
-This sq is also the exact same size of a sq of shingles or 100 sq. ft.
 The adjuster is looking for 8-14 hail impacts in this sq to determine if the insurance company will cover that slope for replacement due to hail.
-Before you call your insurance adjuster and file an unneeded claim, Fowler Homes will inspect your roof and offer and honest opinion on the damage we find.
+Before you call your insurance adjuster and file an unneeded claim, Fowler Homes will inspect your roof and offer an honest opinion on the damage we find.

 - Collateral damage inspection- The final part of Fowler Homes hail inspection is what we call an inspection for collateral damage.
 Hail that is big enough to damage your roofing system will often leave other signs of impact on your home.
 Some of the common things an adjuster will look for, are dents on mailboxes, dents in the AC unit coils, holes or cracks in vinyl or aluminum siding, hail splatter on driveways that are covered in algae stains, holes in window screens, and dents in your gutter downspouts.

 - Wind Damage Inspection: Fowler Homes inspects every roof for damage caused by strong winds.
 While missing shingle tabs can easily be seen from the ground, it’s sometimes harder to see shingles that are creased from being blown up by wind or shingles that are no longer sealed properly because of dirt and debris.